infinitered/ignite/docs/Components-FormRow.md

 ### `preset`

-The `FormRow` component is a simple wrapper component that includes a few preset styles:
+The `preset` is a required string that applies some preset styling to the form row.
+The available presets are:

 * top - rounded corners on the top, no bottom border
 * middle - no rounded corners, no bottom border